tbzeff/my-chatroom-app/README.md

 ## 🧪 Backend Setup (for testing)

 Ensure you have a basic Socket.IO server running on port **3002**, as the client is configured to connect to `http://localhost:3002`.
-Here is a minimal example of a `server.js`:
+Here is a minimal example of a `server.js` (although there is a 'server.js' included in the repository):

 ```js
 // server.js